mjstrobl/WEXEA/README.md

 ## Run WEXEA

+1. Change language specific keyword variables in src/language_variables.py, depending on Wikipedia dump language.
-1. Install requirements from requirements.txt
+2. Install requirements from requirements.txt
-2. In config/config.json, provide path of latest wiki dump (xml file) and output path (make sure the output folder does not exist yet, it will be created).
+3. In config/config.json, provide path of latest wiki dump (xml file) and output path (make sure the output folder does not exist yet, it will be created).
-3. Make annotate.sh executable: "chmod 755 annotate.sh"
+4. Make annotate.sh executable: "chmod 755 annotate.sh"
-4. Run annotate.sh with ./annotate.sh
+5. Run annotate.sh with ./annotate.sh

 ## With neural Entity Linker (English only)